-This is also the perfect way to break down each area of your home into tiny, easy mini-projects so you can stop seeing them as rooms of clutter and excess belongings.
+This is also the perfect way to break down each area of your home into tiny, easy mini-projects so you can stop seeing them as an entire room of clutter and excess belongings.

-For example, this is how my checklist would look starting in my kitchen:
+For example, this is how my checklist would look starting my kitchen declutter:

 - Top kitchen drawer

 - 2nd kitchen drawer

 - Plastic (Tupperware) cupboard

 - Plates & bowl cupboard

 - Under sink cupboard

 Okay, you get the idea.
 I break it down into the smallest compartments so that most tasks will take between 5 and 15 minutes to complete.